keboola/developers-docs/extend/generic-extractor/api/pagination/index.md

 - the `nextPageFlag` configuration,
 - the `forceStop` configuration,
 - the same result is obtained twice,

+TODO: tohle preunout k pagenum a offset apart from those, each pagination method may have additionall conditions
 - the result contains less items than requested (*underflow*)

 This last two options can be demonstrated on a basic `offset` pagination type.
 Let's say that you